znuny/manual/source/standardoperations/ticketarchive/index.rst

 In the system configuration, you will find the following settings:

 Ticket::ArchiveSystem
-    Enable or disable archiving Ticket::ArchiveSystem::RemoveSeenFlags
+  Enable or disable archiving.
+Ticket::ArchiveSystem::RemoveSeenFlags
-    Remove flags from archived tickets Ticket::ArchiveSystem::RemoveTicketWatchers
+  Remove flags from archived tickets.
+Ticket::ArchiveSystem::RemoveTicketWatchers
-    Remove any watchers from archived tickets Ticket::CustomerArchiveSystem
+  Remove any watchers from archived tickets.
+Ticket::CustomerArchiveSystem
+  Enable customer search in archive.
+Ticket::EventModulePost###2300-ArchiveRestore
-    Enable customer search in archive Ticket::EventModulePost###2300-ArchiveRestore Un-archive tickets when the state changes to a non-closed state type Ticket::SearchIndex::IndexArchivedTickets
+  Un-archive tickets when the state changes to a non-closed state type.
+Ticket::SearchIndex::IndexArchivedTickets
   Indexing for archived tickets.
 (Increases StaticDB Index Size and decreases RuntimeDB performance)

 Once active, the agent search, statistic edit and generic agent masks include an archive search filter.
 If so enabled, the customer search mask also includes this option as well.

 .. important::
   You will have to accommodate for this when activating this option.

 Archiving Tickets
 *****************